symfony/symfony-docs/service_container/autowiring.rst

 -------------------------------------------------------------------

-When autowiring is enabled for a service, you can *also* configure the container to call methods on your class when it's instantiated.
+When autowiring is enabled for a service, you can *also* configure the container to call methods on your class when it is instantiated.
 For example, suppose you want to inject the ``logger`` service, and decide to use setter-injection:

 .. configuration-block::